joseeden/joeden/docs/Linux/RHCSA Labs/Lab 003 - Copying across Host and VM/README.md

 Normally, this would allow the copying and pasting of text across the host and guest machine.
 But since this didn't worked, I had to install the Guest Additions.

 ### Install Guest Additions

+Outline:

+1. Start VirtualBox.
+2. Start the host in question.
+3. Once the host has booted, click Devices | Insert Guest Additions CD Image.
+4. Open up a terminal window in the guest.
+5. Mount the CD-ROM with the command sudo mount /dev/cdrom /mnt.
+6. Change into the mounted directory with the command cd /mnt.
+7. Install the necessary dependencies with the command sudo dnf install -y dkms kernel-devel kernel-devel-$(uname -r).
+8. Change to the root user with the command sudo su.
+9. Install the Guest Additions package with the command ./VBoxLinuxAdditions.run.
+10. Allow the installation to complete.

 On the **Devices** tab, click **Insert Guest Additions CD Images..**.